-Search and serve is the process to find children between 3 years-4 years, that may have a disability and may need appropriate special education service based on

-California Education Code § 56300, RVSD actively seeks children who might qualify for special education assistance.
+Search and serve is the process to find children between 3-4 years old that may have a disability and may need appropriate special education service based on California Education Code § 56300.
+RVSD actively seeks children who might qualify for special education assistance.
 For further information, please call (415) 451-4066.